derdoktor667/DShotRMT/README.md

 ### What is this fork?
-This fork tries to update the existing ESP-RMT library made by derdoktor667 to use the newer espidf RMT libraries.
-The eventual goal is to (hopefully) add bidirectional d-shot support to the library, which the new RMT backend supports.
+This fork updates the existing ESP-RMT library made by derdoktor667 to use the newer espidf RMT libraries.
+It adds **working Bidirectional Dshot Support** to the library.
-*Note: I DID enable bidirectional d-shot support, but the library that does this is tucked away inside the "dev" folder, as I'm still working on it.*

 ### The DShot Protocol